mieva/Projects/README.md

 # Projects
-This is a repo for the Projects I am working about.
+This is a repo for Projects I am working about.
 Please, look at single folders for details.